 Len received an Emmy award in 2003 for Best Daytime Newscast reporting.
 He has also been the recipient of two Best News Story awards from the Radio and Television News Directors Association in 1985 and 1986.
 He also has three other Emmy nominations for breaking and investigative news.
 During his career, Len has covered several major national and international stories including the Mexico City earthquake, the Los Angeles riots, and the OJ Simpson murder trial.
-Len also specializes in covering Santa Clara County for CBS 5.
+Len also specializes in covering Santa Clara County for KPIX 5.

 Len often volunteers his time to encourage students to complete their education and is a frequent guest speaker at San Jose’s Latino Role Model Conference.
 He is also a member of the National Association of Hispanic Journalists and the California Chicano News Media Association.

 Len graduated from San Jose State University with a degree in journalism in 1983.

 He lives in San Jose with his wife Julie, and their three children.